Protect Your Plants this Winter

 South Whidbey Tilth Community Garden Plots

-Gardening spaces are open for 2017.
-Present gardeners have until the end of March to renew their plot lease.
-Linda Good would like to share her greenhouse with another gardener.
+Gardening spaces are available for 2018.
+Present gardeners will have until the end of March to renew their plot lease.
+There are two new plots available.
+Also Linda Good would like to share her greenhouse with another gardener.
+For more information about pea patch plots, contact Land Steward Ida Gianopulos.

 Pruning Workshop Handouts